thelang-io/docs.thelang.io/docs/guides/mutability.md

 ```

 ## Function Parameters
-By default all function parameters are immutable, to declare parameter mutable
+By default, all function parameters are immutable, to declare parameter mutable
 you need to prefix parameter declaration with `mut` keyword.

 All arguments in The Programming Language are passed by copy.
 If you declare a